pfrazee/pauls-electron-rpc/README.md

 Features:

- - Supports RPC calls from the renderer or webview to the background process
+ - [x] Supports RPC calls from the renderer or webview to the background process
- - Supports async, sync, and readable methods
+ - Supports methods which are:
+   - [x] sync
+   - [x] async
+   - [x] readable streams
+ - [x] Permissions by examining the sender of the call

 Possible future additions:

- - Permissions
+ - [ ] Event emitter API
- - Methods which return event-emitters
+ - Methods which return:
+   - [ ] writable streams
+   - [ ] duplex streams
- - Methods which return objects, with their own exported APIs
+   - [ ] objects, with their own exported APIs

- - Methods which return writable and duplex streams
+Todos:

+ - [ ] Make sure buffers are sent in a useful form.
+(I'm not sure what the buffer behaviors should be inside webpages, yet.)
- - Monitors renderer/webview lifetime to automatically release memory, if needed (currently not needed)
+ - [ ] Monitor renderer/webview lifetime to automatically release memory, if needed.
+(Currently not needed, but it will be once event-emitter APIs are supported.)

 ## Example usage